valeriepatu9/ece-devops-2020-fall/modules/1-devops-introduction/labs.md

 `CHANGELOG.md` is a file that describes the evolution of the project.
 All notable changes will be documented in this file.

-1. Create the `CHANGELOG.md` file with the starting content
+1. Create the `CHANGELOG.md` file inside the `ece-devops` directory with the starting content:

 ```md
 # Changelog